 Forget Me Not is a story which so many of us can relate to and even though it is in places quite fantastical, it is a story which reminds us of thinking about others and doing good for people who are in need.

 I hope we can bring attention to the issue of homelessness and people who are going through mentally tough times.
-Everyone needs support, and most of us can give it - even with small acts of kindness like our character Jack, who is the film’s integral bridge between Isobel and Benedict.
+Everyone needs support, and most of us can give it - even with small acts of kindness like 'Jack' (John Heffernan), who is the film’s integral bridge between Isobel (Ruby Royle) and Benedict (James Cosmo).

 A large percentage of homeless people have been unable to overcome something tragic in their lives which has lead to them living on the streets, lacking support and losing hope.

-We wanted to hit the audience with a film full of emotion, get them thinking and want to get out there and be nice to each other.
+We wanted to hit the audience with a film full of emotion, that gets them thinking and want to get out there and be nice to each other.